Welcome Guide – Beadnell Ward Mother and Baby Unit

 • Ward doctors – are training to become psychiatrists or GPs.
 They will be available to you on a regular basis with regard to your physical and mental health and your care plan.

-• Clinical Psychologists – are trained to help people deal with emotional and behavioural difficulties, they are available to provide structured talking therapies.
+• Consultant Psychologists – are trained to help people deal with emotional and behavioural difficulties, they are available to provide structured talking therapies.

 • Occupational Therapists (OTs) – use activity to help to develop skills needed in recovery which include shopping, cooking, looking for work etc. This may be on a group or individual basis.